 The final stage before you officially become a foster parent is the foster panel meeting.
 This panel will be made up of members assigned by both Excel Fostering, as the fostering agency you are applying with, as well as third-party members with fostering experience.
 The goal of the panel is to make the final assessment as to your suitability as a foster carer.
 After the meeting, the panel will then make a recommendation to us as to whether they feel you are suitable for the role which will help us make a final decision.

 So that’s our quick “How to Foster” guide.
-If you have any further questions, want more information on the foster care approval process or want to apply, please don’t hesitate to contact us!
-We can be reached by phone on 01253 712734 or by using our online enquiry form.
+If you have any further questions on how to foster, want more information on the foster care approval process or want to apply, please don’t hesitate to contact us!